 Syl.
 Pt.
 1, In re Joseph A., 199 W.Va.
 438, 485 S.E.2d 176 (1997) (citations omitted).
 Here, the record is clear that the DHHR met its burden.
-While petitioner makes much of A.A.-1's recantation, he fails to acknowledge the additional evidence that called her credibility into question.
-This included evidence of several text messages to her friend that indicated A.A.-1 was lying about her recantation in order to protect her siblings.
-The evidence also established that A.A.-1 asked her friend to lie about the abuse, which the friend refused to do.
-In fact, petitioner acknowledges that A.A.-1's friend "testified that alcohol was served" on the night in question.
-The record further shows that the friend testified that, although she could not recall who poured the alcohol, she was provided with and consumed it in petitioner's presence.
+While petitioner argues that the evidence at adjudication was insufficient due to the fact that A.A.-1 testified that she fabricated the abuse in question because the father would not allow her boyfriend to spend the night in the home, we do not find this argument persuasive.
+Simply put, petitioner fails to acknowledge the additional evidence that called A.A.-1's credibility into question.
+This included evidence of several text messages to her friend that indicated A.A.-1 was lying about her recantation in order to protect her siblings, which the friend refused to do.
+While petitioner argues that A.A.-1's friend testified that she could not recall who provided the children the alcohol, she ignores the fact that the friend testified that petitioner not only permitted the children to consume the alcohol in her presence, but also consumed alcohol with the children.
 This conduct alone constitutes abuse sufficient upon which to adjudicate petitioner as an abusing parent.

 West Virginia Code § 49-1-201 defines an "abused child[,]" in part, as a child whose health or welfare is being harmed or threatened by . . . [a] parent, guardian or custodian who knowingly or intentionally inflicts, attempts to inflict or knowingly allows another person to inflict, physical injury or mental or emotional injury, upon the child or another child in the home.
-Physical injury may include an injury to the child as a result of excessive corporal punishment;

-Here, the record overwhelmingly established that petitioner abused the children by knowingly inflicting or attempting to inflict mental or emotional injury upon the child, among other issues.
+Here, the record overwhelmingly established that petitioner abused the children by knowingly inflicting or attempting to inflict mental or emotional injury upon them, among other issues.
 The record shows that petitioner actively consumed alcohol with two children, in addition to other improper behavior.
-Simply put, the circuit court did not find A.A.-1's testimony concerning her recantation to be credible, especially in light of the evidence establishing that she was being untruthful in her recantation in order to protect her sibling.
+Further, the circuit court did not find A.A.-1's testimony concerning her recantation to be credible, especially in light of the evidence establishing that she was being untruthful in her recantation in order to protect her sibling.
 On the contrary, A.A.-1's friend testified to petitioner's actions consistent with her prior statement to law enforcement, as established by testimony from both the friend and the investigating officer.
 We have held that "[a] reviewing court cannot assess witness credibility through a record.
 The trier of fact is uniquely situated to make such determinations and this Court is not in a position to, and will not, second guess such determinations."
 Michael D.C. v.
 Wanda L.C., 201 W.Va.
 381, 388, 497 S.E.2d 531, 538 (1997).
-Accordingly, we find no error in the circuit court's adjudication of petitioner.
+Accordingly, we find no error in the circuit court's adjudication of petitioner.5